babrier/NLB-SQA-2023-AUBURN/REPO.md

 ## NLB Project Report Markdown File

 - Ben Brierly - I performed task 4.a which created a githook to run and report all security weaknesses in the project in a CSV file.
 The githook was created in a modiffied pre-commit file that used bandit to reccurssively select and analyze all python files.
-The resulting analysis was placed in a csv where a vareity of issues were found including hardcoded passwords and processes having partial executable paths.
+The resulting analysis was placed in a csv where a vareity of issues were found including hardcoded passwords, processes having partial executable paths, and subprocesses without shells.
+  From doing this I gained an understanding of the value of modifiying githooks, in that, one static analysis tool (like bandit) can prevent pushing vulnerable software to production which otherwise could go unnoticed by developers.

 - Liam Hussey - I performed task 4.b where I created a fuzz.py file that fuzzed five methods for potential vulnerabilities (isValidUserName, isValidPasswordName, isValidKey, readYAMLAsStr, getYAMLFiles).